mac-theobio/RSAomicron/README_TMB.md

 ### high priority

 - explore reasons for difficulty in estimating log-sd.
 Profile; regularize/prior?
+- (profile looks like log-sd should be going to zero.
+Is this just where start running into numerical trouble?)
+- what's a reasonable prior for delta-r? if we put it on the log-scale (seems reasonable), then a range of (say) 1% to 30% difference across provinces seems reasonable ... ?
 - trouble-shoot `tmb_CI.R`
+- set up `sr.cpp` (i.e., add reinfection to data and model)

 ### cosmetic/cleanup

 - move province-name-fixing machinery (i.e. disambiguating `loc` parameters) upstream
+- report delta-r at the provincial level

 ### medium